manuteou/Quittance_maker/README.md

       <img src="https://github.com/manuteou/Quittance_maker/blob/master/pictures/Quittance_par.PNG" alt="drawing" width="300"/><br />

   ## Good to know<br />
-    you can add a sign at the root of the program as format : sign.PNg<br />
-    All documents will be sign!!<br />
+    you can add a sign at the root of the program as format : sign.PNg All documents will be sign!!